 For spots that are more protuberant or hanging off the skin, sometimes it is easiest to literally clip them.
 To accomplish this, we often start by prepping the area and sterilizing it with isopropyl alcohol.
 Following that, using sterile instruments, the skin lesion is lifted and then snipped at the base.
 This too could be very effective for a number of lesions, most notably skin tags.
 One of the potential problems that can occur during the removal of skin tags can be bleeding.
 At Advanced Dermatology, we have several different approaches that we can take to stop bleeding if it does occur.

 Some spots on the skin may be even larger or deeper than can be removed with any of the above simple techniques.
 For these spots, we may perform an excisional surgery.
-This is where, once an area is anesthetized, a scalpel used to surgically incise the skin around the spot so that the spot may be removed in its entirety.
+This is where, once an area is anesthetized using a local anesthetic, a scalpel used to surgically incise the skin around the spot so that the spot may be removed in its entirety.
 Following this, the area is then brought back together using sutures or staples.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

 As you can see, there are many ways in which unwanted skin spots can be removed.
-Daily in all our clinics, we are performing these procedures for patients.
+Other treatments may include intense pulsed light treatment, which is similar to laser treatments or chemical peels.
+Daily in all our clinics, we are performing these procedures for patients with dark spots, age spots, and brown spots.
+To prevent such spots, our dermatologists recommend using sun protection and limiting sun exposure when possible.
 If you have spots on your skin that you either have concerns about or would like to have removed, please consider seeing us in consultation.
 We can review all the appropriate options with you and work with you to determine whether or not insurance would cover the removal of your spots.
 In many cases for smaller spots, these removals can be performed the same day we see you.
 For larger spots requiring excisional surgery, in most cases, we will schedule a special surgical time to perform the procedure in the office.
 Also keep in mind, any of these procedures can potentially leave behind aftereffects on the skin including potential scarring.

 We have two clinics in Omaha, including a new clinical location at 156th & Maple.
 We also have clinics in Council Bluffs, as well as outreach locations in rural community medical centers in Eastern Nebraska and Southwest Iowa.
 Call us at (402) 933-3770 for more information or contact us to schedule a consultation.